Mindfulness-based Cognitive Therapy (MBCT) & Mindfulness-based Stress Reduction (MBSR)

 Life-long Recurrent Depression

 For people who have a history of recurrent depression, and for whom that is the main reason for doing the course, I would generally advise doing the MBCT course because the Cognitive Therapy exercises in that course are specifically designed to demonstrate how depression operates.
-Having said that, if this applies to you and yet the MBCT courses I offer simply don’t fit you schedule, you could do the MBSR course instead and after the course work through a book version of the MBCT course (which is available fairly cheaply at bookstores or online (it’s called ‘The Mindful Way Through Depression’).
-This would cover the Cognitive Therapy exercises that aren’t included in the MBSR syllabus.
+Having said that, if this applies to you and yet the MBCT courses I offer simply don’t fit you schedule, you could do the MBSR course instead and after the course work through a book versions of the MBCT course.
+There is a book called ‘The Mindful Way Through Depression’ which explains how mindfulness can help reduce depression and gives an account of the course.
+There is also a workbook called ‘The Mindful Way Workbook – An 8-Week Program to Free Yourself from Depression and Emotional Distress’ which can guide you through the entire MBCT course.
+Both these books cover the Cognitive Therapy exercises that aren’t included in the MBSR syllabus.
+(These resources may be very helpful on their own though they won’t provide the experience of learning in a group and being guided by a teacher).

 Extreme Obsessive Rumination or Worry